Skip to main content

 • intensity of the light source components can be hardcoded in the shader;

-• as soon as there is no way to get pixel world coordinates in fragment shader you need to find its position interpolating vertex coordinates using hardware interpolator (varying keyword);
+• you can calculate the world coordinates of each point in fragment shader interpolating vertex coordinates using hardware interpolator (varying keyword);

-• Interpolate normals along primitive passing them to fragment shader using varying keyword.
+• If you need to interpolate normals along primitive pass them to fragment shader using varying keyword.

 Gouraud